aneeshgupta42/CellularAutomata/README.md

 Known Bugs:
 - Not a bug, but closing the file explorer once it is opened can cause program to shut down.
 Therefore, you must always choose a file if you have opened the file explorer.
-- SugarScape simulation not completely robust when it comes to update logic.
+- SugarScape simulation not completely robust when it comes to update logic (the rules seem to be wrong as the agents just die off and don't maintain their population count)

 Extra credit:
 - Writing to XML file the current state of the program.